awsdocs/amazon-transcribe-developer-guide/doc_source/API_streaming_Result.md

 Required: No

  **IsPartial**   <a name="transcribe-Type-streaming_Result-IsPartial"></a>
+Amazon Transcribe divides the incoming audio stream into segments at natural points in the audio\.
+Transcription results are returned based on these segments\.
- `true` to indicate that Amazon Transcribe has additional transcription data to send, `false` to indicate that this is the last transcription result for the audio stream\.
+The `IsPartial` field is `true` to indicate that Amazon Transcribe has additional transcription data to send, `false` to indicate that this is the last transcription result for the segment\.
 Type: Boolean
 Required: No